THE GRAHAM FRASER MEMORIAL FELLOWSHIPS

 Conlon BJ, Gibson WPR (2000) Electrocochleography in the diagnosis of Meniere’s disease.
 Acta Otolaryngologica 120(4): 480-483.

-Donnelly Neil, Gibson William (2009) Objective audiometry in Ballantyne’s Deafness 7th edition (ed.
+Donnelly Neil, Gibson William (2009) Objective audiology in Ballantyne’s Deafness 7th edition (ed.
 John Graham and David Baguley) 7: 63-73, Wiley Blackwell.

 Freeman SR, Iseli C, Kerr M, Kong J, Gibson WPR (2008) Phenol application for tympanic membrane anaesthesia.
 Clinical Otolaryngology 33: 166-167.